spencermyoung513/probcal/README.md

 Two results files will be saved to the `log_dir` you specify in your config:

 - A `test_metrics.yaml` with metrics like MAE, RMSE, etc. and a summary of the probabilistic results (such as the mean CCE values for each specified trial)
-- A `probabilistic_results.npz` file which can be loaded into a `ProbabilisticResults` object to see granular CCE and ECE results.
+- A `probabilistic_results.pt` file which can be loaded into a `ProbabilisticResults` object to see granular CCE and ECE results.

 ## Measuring Probabilistic Fit